IT is hard to describe Pradollano as an authentic mountain village.

 But, with a metre of snow on the ground and the sun finally out, it certainly has its charms.

-But by far the most charming has got to be the stalwart Hotel Kenia Nevada, which is well located near the centre of town and open most of the year.
+There are lots of places to stay but easily one of the most charming has got to be the authentic Hotel Kenia Nevada, which is well located near the centre of town and open most of the year.

 Run by the friendly Don Pedro – who used to ski for the country as a youngster – it is clean, well run and serves up one of the best breakfasts in Spain.

-It also has a gym, with an amazing in-house masseur Belen Gomez, and plenty of communal areas, filled with charming old furniture.
+It also has a gym and spa, with an in-house masseur, and plenty of communal areas, filled with charming old furniture.